-When a new consumer ventures into the CBD marketplace, they might be a little taken aback by the higher price points of the CBD products.
-It probably seems a little weird that a 30ml bottle of CBD oil could be so expensive, but there is way more to the story than meets the eye.
-There is a lot that goes into creating CBD products and the process can be very labor-intensive and very pricey.
-While not all CBD products are created equal, this will give you some good insight as to why a lot of the top CBD brands are charging so much for their CBD products.
+When a new consumer ventures into the CBD marketplace; they might be a little taken aback by the higher price points of the CBD products.
+It probably seems a little weird that a 30ml bottle of CBD oil could be so expensive.
+There is way more to the story and a lot goes into creating CBD products.
+The process can be very labor-intensive and very pricey.
+If you have ever wondered why CBD is so expensive this will give you some good insight.
+Journey with us as we look into the different factors that goes into determining the cost of CBD.

 Where It All Begins

-The high price points begin at the farm, because that is ultimately where the process of making a CBD product starts.
-Here at Savage CBD, we use CBD that comes from the hemp plant, but a farmer had to grow those hemp plants and care for them long before it gets put into one of our top-quality CBD products.
+The price points begin at the farm, because that is ultimately where the process of making a CBD product starts.
+We use CBD that comes from the hemp plant, but a farmer had to grow it and care for it.
 The agricultural process necessary to grow hemp and marijuana is extremely costly.
-In addition to the seeds, cost of labor for cultivation, harvesting and all the equipment the farmers need, they also have to handle licensing procedures.
-Prices vary from state to state but hemp farmers and hemp distributors have to go through reporting, testing, and licensing requirements which are not cheap.
+In addition to the seeds, cost of labor for cultivation, harvesting and all the equipment the farmers need; they also have to handle licensing procedures.
+Prices vary from state to state but hemp farmers and hemp distributors have to go through a process first.
+This includes reporting, testing, and licensing requirements which are not cheap.

-Just like everything else, there is high-quality hemp and low-quality hemp and everything in between that drives the price of CBD products.
-A lot of CBD companies grow their own hemp plants and if they don’t do it themselves, they are most likely buying locally making the price more expensive.
+Just like everything else, there is high-quality hemp and low-quality hemp.
+Everything in between is what drives the price of CBD products.
+A lot of CBD companies grow their own hemp plants; and if they don’t do it themselves they are most likely buying locally making the price more expensive.
 This helps CBD companies ensure that they are getting the highest quality CBD possible for their products.
 Other companies might have a lower price point because they import their CBD from other countries, but cheaper is not better.
 This practice can result in lower quality hemp because it could be coming from an area with much less agricultural regulation.

-The other far more expensive extraction method is CO2 extraction.
-This method entails machinery using pressurized carbon dioxide to extract the CBD oil from the hemp plant.
+This process is more expensive and it entails machinery using pressurized carbon dioxide to extract the CBD oil from the hemp plant.
 CBD oils from this extraction method are generally much higher quality because there is no risk of leftover solvents and the CBD is more potent.
-But because this method requires the CBD to be extracted in smaller batches, this drives the price of CBD way up.
-All of the CBD we use in Savage CBD products have been extracted using this method which plays into the final price.
+The CBD is extracted in small batches using this method and causes the price of CBD to go up.
+We use this method of extraction because it delivers a better quality product; and this places a major factor in our pricing.